 17. Unless the disputing parties otherwise agree in writing, the arbitral tribunal shall make its orders on both arbitration and legal costs on the general principle that costs should reflect the disputing parties’ relative success and failure in the award or arbitration, except where it appears to the arbitral tribunal that in the particular circumstances this general approach is inappropriate.
 The arbitral tribunal may also award costs and attorney fees in accordance with this Agreement and the applicable arbitration rules.

 18. In the event that both Contracting Parties become parties to an international agreement providing for a multilateral investment tribunal and/or a multilateral appellate mechanism applicable to disputes under this Agreement, [IL: the Parties shall enter, without delay, into discussion regarding the necessary amendments to this Article.]
+[CR 1: the Contracting Parties shall enter into negotiations endeavored to provide that investment disputes under this Agreement [CR: shall] may be resolved pursuant to that multilateral tribunal or mechanism, and to make appropriate transitional arrangements.] or [CR 2: the Contracting Parties shall enter into negotiations to make disputes under this Agreement subject to the jurisdiction of that multilateral tribunal or mechanism.]

 19. A tribunal does not have jurisdiction to determine the legality or consistency of a measure, alleged to constitute a breach of the TRIPS Agreement or other multilateral intellectual property treaty, under the domestic law of the disputing Contracting Party.